 If you have any questions or tips of your own please write to me at [email protected] or in the comments below, I’d love to read them.

-Keli Garcia Allen is a certified Spanish teacher and currently works as a Preschool teacher in a bilingual classroom.
-She is the Head of Content for Learn Safari and is currently working on Spanish Safari, a Spanish Learning game for children 4-10 years old.
+About the Author: Becky Garcia-Muir is a Southern belle from way South, a Bilingual teacher and mom, and community manager for Learn Safari a Spanish Learning game for children 6-8 years old.
 You can follow her and the rest of the team on Facebook, Instagram, and Twitter.